Messi shines, defense falters, Inter Miami prevails 5-3 over Cincinnati

 Cincinnati’s Brazilian playmaker Evander, a two-time runner-up for MLS MVP, electrified the home crowd with a blast of a shot from outside the box to the upper left corner to give their team a 3-2 lead.
 It was Evander’s seventh goal in the past six games.
 Denkey got the play started on a fast break.

-The rest of the Miami starters were right back Ian Fray, center back Micael, left back Sergio Reguilon, midfielder Rodrigo De Paul, midfielder Yannick Bright, midfielder Telasco Segovia, and forward German Berterame.
+The Miami starters were St. Clair, right back Ian Fray, Lujan, center back Micael, left back Sergio Reguilon, De Paul, Bright, midfielder Telasco Segovia, Berterame, Suarez and Messi.

 The last time Inter Miami faced Cincinnati was in the 2025 Eastern Conference Semifinals, where Miami eliminated FCC at TQL Stadium on the road to the MLS Cup title.

-Miami won that match 4-0 with goals by Messi, Mateo Silvetti and a brace by Tadeo Allende, who did not travel to Wednesday’s game as he deals with knee inflammation.
+Miami won that match 4-0 with goals by Messi, Silvetti and a brace by Tadeo Allende, who did not travel to Wednesday’s game as he deals with a right knee injury.
+The club announced after the game that Allende is out indefinitely and that he is headed to Barcelona to undergo an evaluation with a specialist to determine the course of treatment.
 Noah Allen (groin) did not make the trip, either.

-Inter Miami was coming off a 4-2 road victory at Toronto FC and was tied for second in the East, with a conference-high 26 goals.
-The men in pink have been dominant on the road with a 6-1-1 record.
+Inter Miami was coming off a 4-2 road victory at Toronto FC and remains in second place in the Eastern Conference with 25 points, two behind leader Nashville.

-Cincinnati was unbeaten in six straight games (two wins, four ties) and 5-1-1 at home.
-The team ranked second in the East with 24 goals but has allowed 27 goals to Miami’s 21.
+Cincinnati was unbeaten in six straight games (two wins, four ties) before Wednesday and had been 5-1-1 at home.

 This story was originally published May 13, 2026 at 8:38 PM.